cirello-io/goherokuname/README.md

 `go get -u cirello.io/goherokuname/...`

-It contais two dictionaries, one small and one big.
+It contais three dictionaries, one small, one big and one of short words.
 If you want to compile with the big one, you are going to need to use build tags:

 `go build -tags herokuComplete`

 or

 `go get -u -tags 'herokuComplete' cirello.io/goherokuname/...`

+If you want the one with simple words:

+`go build -tags herokuSimple`

+or

+`go get -u -tags 'herokuSimple' cirello.io/goherokuname/...`

 The big dictionary is actually from Wordnet of Princeton.
 Please, be sure to agree with their license before using it.